 Yellow Diamond Carat

-As with white diamonds, a larger diamond of any one color will be more expensive then a smaller diamond of the same color.
+All things being equal, a larger diamond of any one color will be more expensive then a smaller diamond of the same color.

 But, smaller, more intensely colored diamonds may be significantly more expensive than larger, fainter diamonds.

 $17,000 could buy a 2.69 carat ‘fancy light’ yellow diamond: